globulus/simi/guides/classes.md

 instance = MyClass()
 ```

-Class instances are immutable-to-the-ouside objects initialized according to the class spec ([open classes](#final-and-open-classes) create mutable instances, though).
+Class instances are immutable-to-the-outside objects initialized according to the class spec ([open classes](#final-and-open-classes) create mutable instances, though).
 This means that instance fields can be modified from within, via *self*, but not elsewhere:
 ```ruby
 class MyClass {
     fn setter {